 The solution includes support for multiple methodologies, seamless integration with economic forecasts and the ability to create side-by-side comparisons of your current model with a CECL-based model.
 It also accepts the import of multiple data files to create a central data repository, and CSI customer data is integrated into the solution.

-For a detailed breakdown of the CECL standard, as well as a multi-year plan for successful (and affordable) implementation, download CECL by 2020-21: One Step at a Time.
-From assembling a CECL implementation team and creating a project plan, to gathering data and choosing the proper CECL methodology for your institution, our white paper gives you everything you need to be CECL ready.
+For a detailed breakdown of the CECL standard, as well as a multi-year plan for successful (and affordable) implementation, watch CECL by 2020-21: One Step at a Time.
+From assembling a CECL implementation team and creating a project plan, to gathering data and choosing the proper CECL methodology for your institution, this white paper gives you everything you need to be CECL ready.

 The American Bankers Association called CECL “the biggest change ever to bank accounting,” and CSI wants to ensure your institution is fully prepared.
 In addition to the above resources, feel free to contact us if you need further CECL assistance.